Last Updated on September 14, 2022

 Other materials that are autoclave-friendly include, naturally, stainless steel and the proper plastics: polypropylene and polycarbonate.

 By the way, all of those flasks we’d mentioned have two things in common: 1) they’re round, and 2) they’re vertical.
 While that may seem pretty obvious, it’s something to keep in mind when shopping for an autoclave, because if it’s 1) rectangular or 2) horizontal, you’re going to regret that purchase every time you have a batch of flasks to sterilize.

 There are, of course, items that you should never autoclave.
 These include:

 - Anything flammable, corrosive, reactive, toxic (including bleach), or radioactive.
 You don’t want to expose that to high heat and steam.

 - Paraffin-embedded tissue.

 - Any liquid in a sealed container.
 To play it safe, you can fill a container about two-thirds full, and autoclave it with its cap loosened.

 At Tomy, we’re delighted to include among our clients’ organizations that are at the creative cutting edge of product development—and rely on our autoclaves to help them along.
 Specifically:

 - One client sure can see the forest for the trees.
-That’s because they’re creating pine trees in the laboratory, for later transplanting in the desert, where it would be nearly impossible to get them to germinate from scratch.
-And so every used petri dish, and its depleted agar, go into the autoclave after the microscopic “crop” is “harvested.”
-(By the way, that’s not “autoclave,” but rather “autoclaves,” plural.
-This one lab uses seven in order to keep production flowing smoothly.)
+That’s because they’re creating pine trees in the laboratory for later transplanting in the desert, where it would be nearly impossible to get them to germinate from scratch.
+And so every used petri dish, and its depleted agar goes into the autoclave after the microscopic “crop” is “harvested.”
+(By the way, that’s not “autoclave,” but “autoclaves,” plural.
+This one lab uses seven to keep production flowing smoothly.)